looping statements in C ( while, do while , for)

 Summary:

-Which loop to Select?
+Which Loop to Select?

 Summary

-• Loops are of 2 types: entry-controlled and exit-controlled.
+• Loops are of two types:

-• Do-while is an exit-controlled loop.
+• do-while is an exit-controlled loop.

 Sample programs ( all university questions)